 - The Secretary will function as Corresponding Secretary when necessary.

 - The Secretary will assist all National Officers with correspondence when necessary.

-- The position of Treasurer shall not be an elective position but will be appointed by the Executive Board.
+- The position of Treasurer shall be an appointed position.
+The Treasurer shall be selected by the Executive Board.

-- The Treasurer shall collect all monies and make all disbursements keeping detailed accounts of all monies received and expended by the Society.
+- collecting all monies and make all disbursements keeping detailed accounts of all monies received and expended by the Society.

-- The Treasurer will keep the President currently aware of the IPMS/USA financial status.
+- keeping the Eboard and President aware of IPMS/USA's financial status.

-- The Treasurer shall have a working knowledge of accepted accounting practices acquired by training and/or experience.
+- having a working knowledge of accepted accounting practices acquired by training and/or experience.

 - The Historian/Publications Director shall have direct responsibility for all Society publications.

 - The Historian/Publications Director shall be responsible for publicity in commercial publications.

 - The Historian/Publications Director shall appoint the Editors with the Executive Board's approval.